awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 # Permissions Boundaries for IAM Identities<a name="access_policies_boundaries"></a>

 AWS supports identity\-based policies, resource\-based policies, access control lists \(ACLs\), and AWS Organizations service control policies \(SCPs\)\.
 Those [policy types](access_policies.md#access_policy-types) can be categorized as *permissions policies* or *permissions boundaries*\.
 Permissions policies define the permissions for the object to which they’re attached\.
 These include identity\-based policies \(most common\), resource\-based policies, and ACLs\.
 A permissions boundary is an advanced feature in which you limit the maximum permissions that a principal can have\.
 These boundaries can be applied to AWS Organizations organizations or to IAM users or roles\.
+For more information about these policy types, see [Policy Types](access_policies.md#access_policy-types)\.

 You can use an AWS managed policy or a customer managed policy to set the boundary for a user or role\.
 That policy limits the maximum permissions for the user or role\.